Maki Itoh

-Maki Itoh (伊藤麻希, Itō Maki) is a Japanese professional wrestler, actress, and singer best known for her tenure with Tokyo Joshi Pro Wrestling, where she is a former 2-time International Princess Champion and former 2-time Princess Tag Team Champion, both times alongside Miyu Yamashita.
+Maki Itoh (伊藤麻希, Itō Maki) is a Japanese professional wrestler, actress, and singer.
+She is signed to World Wonder Ring Stardom.
+She is best known for her tenure with Tokyo Joshi Pro Wrestling, where she is a former 2-time International Princess Champion and former 2-time Princess Tag Team Champion, both times alongside Miyu Yamashita.
 She initially debuted as a member of the idol group LinQ, and she is, currently, a member of the idol group Tokiwoikiru (トキヲイキル).
 She also makes appearances for American based wrestling promotions All Elite Wrestling (AEW) and Game Changer Wrestling (GCW).

 Early life

 Itoh was born in Ogōri, Fukuoka Prefecture on July 22, 1995.
 She lived a rural lifestyle during her childhood.
 She was often bullied at her junior high school.
 She could not attend high school because she failed the entrance exams.

 She became interested in idol culture after learning that her crush liked AKB48 member Yuki Kashiwagi.

 Music career

 Itoh made her debut in show business as part of the second generation of LinQ members, officially joining the group on February 11, 2012.
 She was placed in the group's Qty team.

 As a LinQ member, her first experience with professional wrestling was in 2013, when she was invited by president Sanshiro Takagi to participate in an "Idol Lumberjack 4 Way Match" at a DDT Pro-Wrestling show in Ryogoku Kokugikan.
 In the same year, she played a supporting role in the two-part thriller film ADA.

 In 2014 she was selected as a finalist in the Kodansha alternative beauty pageant, Miss iD, and although she was not selected for the main prize, she received a special prize given to her personally by television producer Nobuyuki Sakuma.
 Her participation in Miss iD led to her being featured on the song "Heisei Shibou Yuugi" by the band Urbangarde.
 In the same year, she also participated in the 6th anniversary show of Kyushu Pro-Wrestling, "Kinniku Yamakasa '14", where she was the official second for Gabai-jichan.

 In 2015, Itoh played a role in the horror film Obakeyashiki Retsuden: Senritsu Meikyuu MAX alongside fellow LinQ members Yusa Sugimoto and Kana Fukuyama.
 She also played a main role in the short film Inochi no Tokei, written and soundtracked by LinQ member Manami Sakura and featuring a cast made exclusively of the group's members.
 She appeared on the variety show God Tongue in June, drawing attention from the show's hosts due to the size of her head.

 In 2016, Itoh played herself in the film Minna Suitouto (みんな好いとうと), a fictional movie based on LinQ and featuring the group's songs.
 LinQ were signed to the major label Avex later that year.
 In August she appeared on Masahiro Nakai's talk show Nakai no Mado, in a special episode featuring "people with unfortunate faces".